 Your year-end reporting obligations go beyond filing forms with the CRA.
 They are fundamental to good governance and transparency.

-- Financial Statements: At a minimum, you must prepare a complete set of financial statements, including a Statement of Financial Position (Balance Sheet), Statement of Operations (Income Statement), Statement of Changes in Net Assets, and a Statement of Cash Flows.
+- Financial Statements: At a minimum, you must prepare a full set of financial statements.
+This includes a Statement of Financial Position (Balance Sheet).
+It also includes a Statement of Operations (Income Statement).
+Include a Statement of Changes in Net Assets.
+Include a Statement of Cash Flows.

-- Audit and Review Engagement Requirements: Whether your nonprofit requires a full audit or a less extensive "review engagement" depends on your jurisdiction of incorporation (federal or provincial), your annual revenue, whether you solicit funds from the public, and any contractual requirements( e.g., funding and lending agreements).
+- Audit and Review Engagement Requirements: Your nonprofit may need a full audit or a simpler “review engagement.”
+This depends on your jurisdiction of incorporation (federal or provincial).
+It also depends on your annual revenue.
+Another factor is whether you solicit public funds.
+Contract terms may also require it, for example, in funding or lending agreements.

-- Federal Corporations: Under the Canada Not-for-profit Corporations Act, the rules are based on annual revenue and whether the organization is "soliciting."
+- Federal Corporations: Under the Canada Not-for-profit Corporations Act, rules depend on annual revenue.
+They also depend on whether the organization is "soliciting."
 For example, a soliciting corporation with annual revenues over $250,000 generally requires an audit.

 - Provincial Corporations: Each province and territory sets its own rules.
-For instance, Ontario's Not-for-Profit Corporations Act (ONCA) requires an audit for public benefit corporations with revenues over $500,000.
+For example, Ontario’s Not-for-Profit Corporations Act (ONCA) requires an audit for public benefit corporations.
+It applies when revenue is over $500,000.
 Other provinces have different thresholds.

 - Actionable Advice: You must review the specific corporate legislation governing your nonprofit to confirm your audit requirements.
 Your funding agreements or bylaws may also require an audit, even if the law does not.

-- Review Engagement: If your nonprofit is below the mandatory audit threshold for its jurisdiction, a "review engagement" may be a more cost-effective option.
+- Review Engagement: If your nonprofit is under your jurisdiction’s required audit threshold, a review engagement may cost less.
 A review provides limited assurance and is performed by a licensed public accountant.
 Check your governing act to see if this is permissible for your organization.

 - Compilation: This provides no assurance and involves a professional compiling your financial data into financial statements.
-It is the lowest level of engagement and is suitable only for very small organizations with no audit or review requirements.
+It is the lowest level of engagement.
+It is suitable only for very small organizations with no audit or review requirements.

 Nonprofit compliance is complex and constantly changing.
 Missing a deadline can create serious consequences.
 Enkel specializes in nonprofit compliance for Canadian organizations.
 We manage your GST/HST filings, ensure you meet deadlines, and keep you audit-ready year-round.